Rocky V: Critical response

-Rocky V has a 31% approval rating on Rotten Tomatoes from 39 reviews, with the site consensus, "Rocky V's attempts to recapture the original's working-class grit are as transparently phony as each of the thuddingly obvious plot developments in a misguided installment that sent the franchise flailing into longterm limbo."
-It also has a score of 55 out of 100 on Metacritic, based on 16 critics, indicating "mixed or average reviews".
+On review aggregator Rotten Tomatoes the film has a 32% approval rating based on 38 reviews, with an average rating of 4.2/10.
+The website's consensus is that "Rocky V's attempts to recapture the original's working-class grit are as transparently phony as each of the thuddingly obvious plot developments in a misguided installment that sent the franchise flailing into longterm limbo."
+On Metacritic it has a score of 55 out of 100, based on review from 16 critics, indicating "mixed or average reviews."
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 In 1999, Time placed the film on a list of the 100 worst ideas of the 20th century.

-The Los Angeles Times regarded it as the best of the Rocky sequels.
+Upon its release, the Los Angeles Times regarded it as the best of the Rocky sequels.

-Sylvester Stallone has publicly expressed hatred towards Rocky V, giving it a 0 out of 10.
+Stallone has publicly expressed hatred towards Rocky V, giving it a 0 out of 10, claiming that part of the reason why he made Rocky Balboa was to give the character a better send-off than the one he got in Rocky V.